Owen-Splat/OE-Randomizer/README.md

 # OE-Randomizer
 A randomizer for the Octo Expansion DLC for Splatoon 2

+This mod is NOT online safe.
+Please use emummc, emulator, or an already banned console

 ## Information
 This randomizer includes options for randomizing weapons, levels (including the 4 thangs needed to progress to the final stages of the story), ink color, and music.
 An additional option exists for a One-Hit KO "Enemy Ink Is Lava" challenge